-Sandell Morse's Blog "Papa's Tallit" originally appeared on Ruminate's online space The Waking on August 11th, 2020.
+Sandell Morse's piece "Papa's Tallit" originally appeared on Ruminate's online space The Waking on August 11th, 2020.

 Papa, my grandfather, stands in front the sink as if it were an altar.
 I press my back to the wooden door frame.
 Papa kisses each side of the collar of his tallit, and as he spreads the prayer shawl high above his head, I see an angel’s wings.
 Papa has already wound tefillin, leather straps, the first seven times around his forearm and hand, and the second around his head.
 There are two leather boxes, one on his biceps, another on his forehead, each holding a tiny parchment with verses from the Torah.
 Papa recites the blessing he must say before wearing his tallit, and like most Hebrew blessings, only a few words at the end change.
 I chant along inside my head saying the only words I know: Baruch atah Adonai eloheinu… Papa runs the tzitzit, knotted ritual strings tied to the four corners of his tallit, through his fingers, a reminder that he must observe God’s commandments.

 I am eleven, and I have been watching Papa wind tefillin and wrap himself in his tallit since I learned to toddle and stand beside him.
 I will learn much later in life that for all those years, we were breaking God’s commandments, one that prohibited me, a girl, from watching Papa pray, and another that forbade worship in a toilet.
 It was also a good thing I had no idea what Papa was saying because every morning he thanked God he was not born a woman.

 Now, as Papa davens, I fall down into his prayer, and the music of centuries enters my body.
 I sway back and forth along with my grandfather.
 It is what Orthodox men do, bowing over and over to what is holy.